Unveiling the Accusations of Abuse and Harmful Ideology Linked to Pastor Clarence Sexton

 This article has descriptions of abuse that may be triggering for some readers.

-In a 2018 sermon, he stated that "the feminist movement is one of the most dangerous things that has ever happened to our society," and that women who want to be equal to men are "foolish."
-This kind of rhetoric is not only offensive but also contributes to a culture of gender-based violence and discrimination.
-Moreover, Pastor Sexton has a history of supporting controversial figures in the IFB movement.
-He has been a vocal supporter of the late Jack Hyles, a prominent IFB pastor who was accused of sexual abuse and misconduct.
-He has also defended other IFB leaders who have faced similar allegations, downplayed their wrongdoing and urged their followers to remain loyal.
+In a sermon delivered in 2018, Sexton expressed that "the feminist movement is one of the most perilous phenomena that our society has ever encountered" and that women who strive for equality with men are "foolish."
+This kind of rhetoric is not only offensive but also fosters a culture of gender-based violence and discrimination.
+Moreover, Sexton has a track record of supporting controversial figures in the IFB movement, including the late Jack Hyles, a prominent IFB pastor accused of sexual abuse and misconduct.
+He has also defended other IFB leaders facing similar allegations, downplaying their transgressions and encouraging their followers to remain loyal.

-Multiple women have come forward with stories of abuse they experienced at the hands of Pastor Sexton and others within the IFB movement.
-In a 2020 investigation by the Knoxville News Sentinel, several former students and employees of Crown College described a culture of fear and control, where students were subjected to strict rules and harsh punishments.
-Former Crown College student Bethany Foeller Leonard spoke out about her experience of being sexually assaulted by a college staff member and then being blamed and shamed by college officials when she reported the incident.
+Multiple women have come forward with stories of abuse they experienced at the hands of Sexton and others within the IFB movement.
+In a 2020 investigation by the Knoxville News Sentinel, several former students and employees of Crown College described a culture of fear and control where students were subjected to strict rules and harsh punishments.
+Former Crown College student Bethany Foeller Leonard spoke out about her experience of being sexually assaulted by a college staff member and then blamed and shamed by college officials when she reported the incident.

-In another case, a former member of Temple Baptist Church, Jennifer Lyell, wrote a memoir about the emotional and spiritual abuse she experienced under Pastor Sexton's leadership.
-In her book, "The Twenty-Two," she describes how she was forced to submit to her husband and to the authority of male leaders within the church, regardless of their actions or beliefs.
+In another case, a former member of Temple Baptist Church, Jennifer Lyell, wrote a memoir about the emotional and spiritual abuse she experienced under Sexton's leadership.
+In her book, "The Twenty-Two," she describes how she was forced to submit to her husband and the authority of male leaders within the church, regardless of their actions or beliefs.

-Pastor Sexton has been criticized for his extreme and exclusionary ideology.
+Sexton has been criticized for his extreme and exclusionary ideology.
 He has been known to preach against LGBTQ+ individuals, feminism, and other progressive values, using inflammatory language that promotes hate and intolerance.
-In a 2017 sermon, he claimed that homosexuality was a "demonic spirit" that needed to be "cast out," and that anyone who supported LGBTQ+ rights was an "enemy of God."
+In a 2017 sermon, he claimed that homosexuality was a "demonic spirit" that needed to be "cast out" and that anyone who supported LGBTQ+ rights was an "enemy of God."

-Moreover, Pastor Sexton's preaching has also been known to promote patriarchal values that have contributed to a culture of abuse within the IFB movement.
+Moreover, Sexton's preaching has also been known to promote patriarchal values that have contributed to a culture of abuse within the IFB movement.
 He has been known to teach that men are the head of the household and that women should be subservient to their husbands.
 In a 2013 sermon, he stated, "The husband is the head of the wife as Christ is the head of the church.
 And just as Christ is the authority over the church, the husband is the authority over his wife."
 This kind of teaching has been criticized for promoting a culture of misogyny and sexism, where women are seen as inferior to men and are not given a voice or agency in their own lives.